-A minimal (to save space) Trinity Desktop (KDE 3.5.13) is preinstalled.
-In mainstream Debian, KDE 3.5 has been replaced by the very different KDE 4.
-Trinity has since forked KDE 3.5, however Trinity has no mainstream Debian support.
-That is the main reason for this Live CD.
+A minimal (to save space) Trinity Desktop Environment (TDE) is preinstalled.
+In mainstream Debian, KDE3 has been replaced by the very different KDE4.
+Trinity has since forked KDE 3.
+TDE has no official Debian support yet, that is the main reason for this Live CD.

-Trinity Desktop is for those who find alternative desktops post-Lenny to be lacking in functionality or overly resource-intensive, or simply prefer the style of KDE 3.5.
-KDE 4 may not run well on older machines.
-Tests have shown Trinity desktop to be stable and efficient on a Debian system.
+TDE is for those who find current mainstream desktops to be lacking in functionality or overly resource-intensive, or simply prefer the style of KDE3.
+KDE4 may not run well on older machines.
+Tests have shown TDE to be stable and efficient on a Debian system.

-The lightweight LXDE desktop is preinstalled as an alternative.
-LXDE may be selected at the login screen and set as default if required.
+The lightweight XFCE desktop is preinstalled as an alternative.
+XFCE may be selected at the login screen and set as default if required.
 Applications of one desktop can be used in another's session.
-Other desktops, including KDE 4, may be installed in addition to Trinty.
+Other desktops (including KDE4) may be installed in addition to TDE.

 Administration and general use of this system is no different from standard Debian.
 Installation of new software should be done from only Debian Stable sources (except Trinity packages) using apt-get or aptitude in a terminal, or the gui package manager Synaptic.
 It is recommended to use apt-get, that's how the system was built.